Francesco-Marhel/truthprobe-core/README.md

 `protocol.py`, `data.py`, `bundle.py`.
 Standard mathematics or infrastructure,
 validated on planted ground truth, but reproducing nothing previously published.

+Docstrings and inline comments are in Italian. function names, the README and the paper are in English.
+Translation of the public docstrings is in progress.

 ---

 ## The core, with formulas